IQVIA-ML/LightGBM.jl/README.md

 The interface models are generally passed to `MLJBase.fit` or `MLJBase.machine` and integrated as part of a larger MLJ pipeline.
 [An example is provided](https://alan-turing-institute.github.io/DataScienceTutorials.jl/end-to-end/boston-lgbm/)

+# Custom LightGBM binaries
+Though this package comes with a precompiled binary, a custom binary can be used with this package if it is detectable in the system directories (we use `Libdl.dlopen` to do this).
+In order to use your custom binary:
+- For linux/OSX, either:
+    - Specify the directory of your binary in the environment variable `LD_LIBRARY_PATH`/`DYLD_LIBRARY_PATH`, or
+	- Have the `lib_lightgbm.so`/`lib_lightgbm.dylib` file in the system search path, e.g. `/lib`, `/usr/lib`, or modify `/etc/ld.so.conf` to include the directory of the file
+- For windows:
+    - Extend your `PATH` env variable to include the directory that contains your own `lib_lightgbm.dll` file if this is not already in the existing `PATH` directories

 ## Contributors ✨

 The list of our Contributors can be found [here](CONTRIBUTORS.md).